Google Sheet Integration

 /**

-* Send a message to the MaiAgent API and directly return the response content.
+* Send messages to MaiAgent API and directly return response content.

-* The API key and Chatbot ID use the constants defined at the top of the script.
+* API key and Chatbot ID use constants defined at the beginning of the script.

-* is_streaming is fixed to false, and conversation and attachments are not sent.
+* is_streaming is fixed as false, no conversation and attachments sent.

 *

-* @param {string} messageContent The message content to send.
+* @param {string} messageContent Message content to send.

-* @return {string} The "content" field from the API response, or an error message.
+* @return {string} "content" field from API response, or error message.

 */